-Today, we'll be taking a look at one of the most interesting of the open tunings -- open E. Open E tuning has been used by the Rolling Stones, the Allman Brothers Band, and Joe Walsh.
-Here's how to make it work for you.
+Today, we’ll be looking at one of the most interesting of the open tunings — open E. Open E tuning has been used by the Rolling Stones, the Allman Brothers Band, and Joe Walsh.
+Here’s how to make it work for you.

 A Guitarist’s Guide to Open E Tuning

 Before jumping into this open tuning, it’s a good idea to make sure you know how open tuning works.